mika-littor/CGM-in-Mice-Analysis/README.md

 and the y-axis the glucose levels measured.

 The mean line on the graph is calculated using "sliding window" technic.
-For each point (x, y) on the line: y is the mean glucose levels measured from x to x + window_size.
+For (x, y) point on the line: y is the mean glucose levels measured from x to (x + window_size).
 When "window_size" is a parameter given by the user (see below).

 The graph also has "standard error bars", which show the 25% and the 75% mean values